Interstate Highway System: Primary (one- and two-digit) Interstates

-The numbering scheme for the Interstate Highway System was developed in 1957 by the American Association of State Highway and Transportation Officials (AASHTO).
-The association's present numbering policy dates back to August 10, 1973.
+In 1957, the numbering scheme for the Interstate Highway System was developed by the American Association of State Highway and Transportation Officials (AASHTO).
+The association's present numbering policy dates back to August 1973.
 Within the contiguous United States, primary Interstates—also called main line Interstates or two-digit Interstates—are assigned numbers less than 100.

-While numerous exceptions do exist, there is a general scheme for numbering Interstates.
-Primary Interstates are assigned one- or two-digit numbers, while shorter routes (such as spurs, loops, and short connecting roads) are assigned three-digit numbers where the last two digits match the parent route (thus, I-294 is a loop that connects at both ends to I-94, while I-787 is a short spur route attached to I-87).
-In the numbering scheme for the primary routes, east–west highways are assigned even numbers and north–south highways are assigned odd numbers.
-Odd route numbers increase from west to east, and even-numbered routes increase from south to north (to avoid confusion with the US Highways, which increase from east to west and north to south).
+While numerous exceptions exist, there is a general scheme for numbering Interstates.
+Primary Interstates are assigned one- or two-digit numbers.
+Shorter routes,such as spurs, loops, and short connecting roads, are assigned three-digit numbers where the last two digits match the parent route.
+Thus, I-294 is a loop that connects at both ends to I-94, while I-787 is a short spur route attached to I-87.
+In the numbering scheme for the primary routes, east–west highways are assigned even numbers, and north–south highways are assigned odd numbers.

+Odd route numbers increase from west to east, and even-numbered routes increase from south to north, to avoid confusion with the US Highways, which increase from east to west and north to south.
 This numbering system usually holds true even if the local direction of the route does not match the compass directions.
 Numbers divisible by five are intended to be major arteries among the primary routes, carrying traffic long distances.

 Primary north–south Interstates increase in number from I-5 between Canada and Mexico along the West Coast to I‑95 between Canada and Miami, Florida along the East Coast.
 Major west–east arterial Interstates increase in number from I-10 between Santa Monica, California, and Jacksonville, Florida, to I-90 between Seattle, Washington, and Boston, Massachusetts, with two exceptions.
 There are no I-50 and I-60, as routes with those numbers would likely pass through states that currently have US Highways with the same numbers, which is generally disallowed under highway administration guidelines.